AdnaneKhan/Gato-X/README.md

 If you believe you have identified a bug within the software, please open an issue containing the tool's output, along with the actions you were trying to conduct.

-If you are unsure if the behavior is a bug, use the discussions section instead!

 ## Contributing